gotimo2/DiscordDumper/README.md

 # DiscordDumper
- Dumps a discord chat history into a database
+Tool for easily dumping a discord server into an SQLite database